Aliases for ALOX5 Gene

 GeneCards Summary for ALOX5 Gene

 ALOX5 (Arachidonate 5-Lipoxygenase) is a Protein Coding gene.
 Diseases associated with ALOX5 include asthma and arthus reaction.
-Among its related pathways are Metabolism and Selenium Pathway.
+Among its related pathways are Linoleic acid metabolism and Metabolism.
 GO annotations related to this gene include iron ion binding and arachidonate 5-lipoxygenase activity.
 An important paralog of this gene is ALOX15.

 UniProtKB/Swiss-Prot for ALOX5 Gene